ZombiU: Design

-The team chose London as ZombiU's setting because the city hosted the 2012 Olympics, and its dark history (including Jack the Ripper) matched the game.
-Although the zombie theme originated in the US, the UK has a blend of modern and medieval architecture which contributes to the game's dark tone.
+The team chose London as ZombiU's setting because the prominence of the city after hosting the 2012 Olympics, and its dark history (including Jack the Ripper) matched the tone of the game.
+The blend of modern and medieval architecture supported the world they wanted to build, something not present in the US.
 London's proximity to the French developer also allowed the team to research the city.
 According to writer Antony Johnston, the game features environments from a lavish palace to decaying ruins to "reflect the contrast of modern London".
 London allowed the development team to use Beefeaters, royal guards and a cricket bat inspired by Shaun of the Dead.
 The cricket bat was the only melee weapon in the game's original Wii U version.
 After realizing that some players used the bat almost exclusively while playing the game, Shrager regretted not adding more melee weapons and thought that the players deserved a more-varied experience.

 The Wii U GamePad was described as a survival kit for players.
 It was inspired by the studio's previous game, Peter Jackson's King Kong, in which players make use of the environment to survive (such as using a torch to scare off enemies); the team made the GamePad a survival kit, taking considerable time to fine-tune the GamePad's functions.
 Although it was initially possible for players to plan strategy with the GamePad, they rarely did so.
 The team then retooled the system to include features such as the mini-map, resulting in players focusing on the GamePad and ignoring the action on the TV.
 Eventually, the team balanced player time on both screens by switching from first- to third-person perspective when the player uses the survival kit.
 Players are vulnerable when using the kit, prompting them to look at the TV screen while using the GamePad.
 This increases the game's tension, making it more scary to play.
 According to Guillaume, the team realized this potential when they implemented the lock-pick feature (when players must be aware of their surroundings while trying to unlock a door).
 To further immerse players in the game, the voice of the Prepper is channeled through the GamePad's speakers and players need to read text with the pad; since the GamePad is a real-world object, the experience is more intimate.
 The pad displayed most crucial information to the player, and the game did not have a user interface.